canonical/ubuntu-pro-client/docs/tutorials/fix_scenarios.md

 To test some scenarios for the `pro fix` command, we will need to attach a Pro subscription to the machine.
 To avoid modifying your machine, let's create a Xenial Multipass VM instead.
-Remember to install Multipass as mentioned on the [Prerequisites](#prerequisites) section.
+Remember to install Multipass as mentioned in the [Prerequisites](#prerequisites) section.
 After that, just run the command:

 ```console